Petlja/gim4_baze_web/_sources/02_citanje_podataka_02_operatori/citanje_02b_relacijski_operatori.rst

 .. dbpetlja:: db_relacijski_02
    :dbfile: dnevnik.sql
-   :solutionquery: SELECT ime, prezime FROM ucenik WHERE prezime LIKE 'Ми%';
+   :solutionquery: SELECT ime, prezime
+                   FROM ucenik
+                   WHERE prezime LIKE 'Ми%'